 If you’re looking for a night watch that has comprehensive lighting features, this is one of your best bet.

-This will feature two watches: one for the more adventurous types, and another for those who are looking for a luminous watch that can be worn every day.
+For the more adventurous and another for those who are looking for a luminous watch that can be worn every day.

 The classic design and affordable price of the Seiko SRPB55 watch make it an excellent choice for those looking for a simple look and long-lasting illumination.